AnErrupTion/LoGiC.NET/README.md

 # Introduction
-LoGiC.NET is a free and open-source .NET obfuscator that uses dnlib for folks that want to see how obfuscation works with more complex obfuscations than Goldfuscator for example.
+LoGiC.NET is a free and open-source .NET obfuscator that uses dnlib for folks who want to see how obfuscation works with more complex protections than Goldfuscator for example.

 The executable in the screenshots below was obfuscated with LoGiC.NET version **1.5**.